Linaro/website/_posts/current/blog/2021-05-04-how-to-use-lldb-to-debug-sve-enabled-applications.md

 ---
 layout: post
 title: How to use LLDB to debug SVE enabled applications
-description: " In this blog, Linaro Engineer Omair Javaid talks us through how to debug SVE enabled applications using LLDB. "
+description: In this blog, Linaro Engineer Omair Javaid talks us through how to debug SVE enabled applications using LLDB.
+Read more here.
 date: 2021-05-04 10:08:31
 image: /assets/images/content/tech_background_1.jpg
 tags: